Setup Menus in Admin Panel

 Adult nursing

-Adult nurses care for patients in a variety of settings, including hospitals, clinics, and long-term care facilities and are tasked with duties that range from assessing patient health, to administering treatments and medications, to educating patients on their healthcare needs.
+Adult nurses care for patients in a variety of settings, including hospitals, clinics, and long-term care facilities and are tasked with duties that range from assessing patient health to administering treatments and medications, to educating patients on their healthcare needs.
 Also, examine patients’ health, administer drugs and treatments, monitor vital signs, and work with other healthcare professionals to develop and carry out care plans.
 They may also educate and help patients and their families, as well as advocate for the rights and needs of patients.
-They may also be involved in research and quality improvement initiatives.
+Moreover, they may also be involved in research and quality improvement initiatives.
 Adult nursing care is available for persons of all ages and with a wide range of medical concerns.
 Nurses and other healthcare workers often utilise it to rapidly and properly transmit essential information about an adult patient to other members of the healthcare team.

 Summary